 Using available tools and having a game plan will be vital during the closure.
 We will have much more information about alternative ways (PDF) to keep people and goods moving as the closure approaches.

-Keep following our program website and program Twitter account for more information as we move closer to opening the tunnel and taking down the viaduct.
+It’s an exciting time here at WSDOT as we approach our end goal of replacing the aging and seismically unsafe Alaskan Way Viaduct with a much safer tunnel.
+Keep following our program website and program Twitter account for more information as we move closer to opening the tunnel and tearing down the viaduct.